Oliver Parks: Pilot training

 In the late 1930s, with war brewing again in Europe, Parks convinced the United States Army Air Corps that the training program at his college could adequately prepare military pilots for combat missions.
-In October 1938, General Hap Arnold asked three top aviation school representatives (Oliver Parks, C. C. Moseley of the Curtiss-Wright Technical Institute, and Theopholis Lee of the Boeing School of Aeronautics) to establish an unfunded startup of Civilian Pilot Training Program schools at their own risk; all three agreed.
+In October 1938, General Hap Arnold asked three top aviation school representatives—Parks, C. C. Moseley of the Curtiss-Wright Technical Institute, and Theopholis Lee of the Boeing School of Aeronautics—to establish Civilian Pilot Training Program schools at their own risk, as Arnold could not promise funding; all three agreed.
 In the event of war, Arnold intended to extend Air Force training capacity by relying on civilian schools for primary (i.e. the most basic) training.
-In 1939, Parks was brought to Alabama to set up a Civilian Pilot Training Program for the University of Alabama at Van de Graaff Field.
+In May 1939, Parks Air College and eight other aviation schools were notified to begin training.
+That same year, Parks was sent to Alabama to set up a Civilian Pilot Training Program for the University of Alabama at Van de Graaff Field.
 In 1940, he leased all of Curtiss-Steinberg Airport (now St. Louis Downtown Airport) in Cahokia, Illinois, which was renamed Curtiss-Parks Airport, for his school.
 By the end of World War II, more than 37,000 cadets (more than 10% of the Air Corps cadets who entered primary training and "fully one-sixth of all U.S. Army pilots of the era") had received their primary flight instruction at a Parks school.

 In 1946, having concluded that future aviation leaders would need a broader, more academic education and also out of gratitude for the aid given him by Jesuit priests after a 1927 crash, Parks gave the college named after him to Saint Louis University, a Jesuit institution located across the Mississippi River from Parks's Cahokia, Illinois, campus.
 Parks Air College became the Parks College of Engineering, Aviation and Technology of Saint Louis University.

 Aircraft manufacturing and sales

-In conjunction with Parks Air College, around 1929 Parks engaged in aircraft manufacturing, known for the Parks P-1 and Parks P-2, though this was never a very large business.
+In conjunction with Parks Air College, around 1929 Parks engaged in aircraft manufacturing, known for the Parks P-1 and Parks P-2 biplanes, though this was never a very large business.
 These operations were folded into those of Detroit Aircraft Corporation.
 After bankruptcy, the heavier-than-air aircraft manufacturing activities of Detroit Aircraft Corporation were consolidated into Lockheed Aircraft.

 In 1944, Parks conducted a nationwide survey to see what features the potential pool of 70,000 new post-war pilots would want in a personal aircraft.
 When the wartime training program was phased out that year, he went to work for the Engineering and Research Corporation (ERCO).
 He came up with the novel idea to sell the ERCO Ercoupe monoplane in department stores, signing up Marshall Field & Company in June 1945, followed by Macy's, Bamberger's and other stores in the Midwest.
 He himself became the Midwest distributor for eight states.
 Initial sales were encouraging, but the postwar light-aircraft boom did not last, and the Ercoupe was not a commercial success.